nish-d/vicky002.github.io/_posts/2015-12-25-A-Comprehensive-Personal-Year-In-review-(2015).md

 Hello!

 Scrap the socks and the smellies!
-Why not treat someone special, and yourself, to something well worth having this Christmas?
+Why not treat someone special and yourself, to something worth having this Christmas?
 Christmas and New Year holidays are the perfect way to really celebrate the festive season in style.
 Whether you choose to warm up on a golden beach somewhere, or explore an exciting city at its brighest and best!

 This post is about happiness: the warm fuzzies, a contented sigh, feeling cheered up, happy as Larry, or like a dog with two tails.
 Call it what you will, we experience moments of happiness every day, for all sort of reasons.